atharvapatil123/WriteAIr/README.md

 1. Django was used to create the website.
 2. HSV masking was used to detect the marker of some specific colour.
 3. A machine learning model was trained by us to detect hand gestures.
-4. The machine learning model was trained on landmarks data of MediaPipe Hands calculated for images in our dataset which was then saved as a CSV file.
+4. The machine learning model was trained on landmarks data of MediaPipe Hands calculated for images in our dataset which was saved as a CSV file.

 ## Challenges we ran into
 1. Converting images to PDF.